 If you dig a little deeper, you can clearly see why the listing was suspended.

 When asked, the business owner stated that he originally had his business address listed as his home address.

-According to Google’s guidelines, you cannot display residential addresses on Google My Business profiles.
+According to Google’s guidelines, you cannot display residential addresses on Google Business Profile profiles.

-The owner then stated that he changed the GMB listing’s address to their “satellite” office address which just happens to be a Regus virtual office.
+The owner then stated that he changed the GBP listing’s address to their “satellite” office address which just happens to be a Regus virtual office.

-In most cases, this is a no-no according to GMB guidelines.
+In most cases, this is a no-no according to GBP guidelines.

 Note that if you have a virtual office/shared office as an address, you have to show Google proof that: